wilsonh0/tp/docs/UserGuide.md

 ##### Adds a tag (role or skill) to the specified employee.

 - `INDEX` refers to the employee's position in the displayed list.
 - `TAG` must be a non-empty string and can contain spaces.
+Punctuation like apostrophes and hyphens are allowed.
 - If the employee already has the tag, an error message will be shown.

 **Format:**